CheongLoic/DevOps-Project/README.md

 - `cd Final-Project-NodeJS`
 - `npm install` Install all the dependencies
 - `npm run populate` Populate the database
+- `npm test` Unit tests with mocha and chai
 - `npm run build` Build to convert .ts files into .js files in /dist folder
 - `npm start` (run the app) or `npm run dev` (reload the page when changes occurs in the source code)